CY83R-3X71NC710N/PSVR-Study-Environment/README.md

 warning asking if the user would like to cut the video to make it shorter and less file size Guide on how to record overlay
-Add download video menu that allows to download youtube 360 videos directly from the tool
+Add download video menu that allows to download youtube 360 videos directly from the tool Add input that allows you to start a desktop record directly from the menu.
 ```
 # Thanks To:
 ```